On January 1, 2019, the durable medical equipment (DME) competitive bidding program temporarily ended.

 If you have a capped rental item (meaning an item that Medicare covers for rental first, rather than purchase, because of its high cost), your provider must continue to provide your item through the rest of your 13-month rental period.
 After 13 months, you will own the equipment.
 Examples of capped rental items include wheelchairs and hospital beds.

 If you have oxygen equipment, your supplier must continue to provide oxygen and equipment through the rest of your 36-month rental period.
 After the 36th month in a row, the supplier must continue to provide oxygen and oxygen equipment for the rest of the equipment’s lifetime as long as you still have the medical need.
 The exception is if you travel or permanently move outside of your supplier’s service area.
-In that case, the supplier must connect you with a new supplier in your area once the 36-month rental period is over.
+In that case, the supplier must connect you with a new supplier in your area.

 Throughout the temporary gap period, you should be aware of aggressive marketing by suppliers.
 You should be cautious about anyone trying to persuade you to switch suppliers, and should first speak with your current supplier to determine if you need to make a change.